andrewmtam/smooth-tween/README.md

 ## Theory

-There seem to exist many parallax scrolling libraries out there, but few are optimized for mobile devices.
+There exist many parallax scrolling libraries out there, but few are optimized for mobile devices.
 By utilizing the browser's native scrolling, 'smooth-tween' aims to produce performant scroll based animations.

 In order to achieve this, 'smooth-tween' relies on the following DOM structure: